 What Size Knife Is Legal To Carry In Ohio?

 The Ohio deadly weapons laws in the Buckeye state are lacking in clear language and proper definitions.
-This article serves as a forum to gain knowledge and understand while giving the code more clarity.
+This article serves as a forum to gain knowledge and understanding while giving the code more clarity.

 What Knives Are Illegal To Own In Ohio?